ai-doc-summarizer/backend/README.md

 #### Batching with retry.
 Processing chunks secuently was not performant.
 So I decided to process the chunks in parallel.
 First time I tried I reached my rate limit (30000 TPM), so I decided to batch in groups of 5 and retry using the time openAI allowed me.
 The maximum token I could make gpt-4o to handle was 5000 and my rate limit was 30000 TPM, that´s why I process the chunks in batches of 5.

+###m Limitations.
+1. When processing really large files, rate limit is exceeded anyways.
+We can still process the document, but it takes a lot of time.
+2. I could have improven the chunk strategy more.
+First, I could have divided the chunks by chapter, full stops, elilpsis, etc...
+3. Error handling: openAI sends the precise codes of the errors in the message, I could extract them and send more precise errors to the Frontend.
+4. Have more than one strategy.
+I have built the backend somewhat using the strategy patter, so depending of use cases we could implement and use other strategies.